TeamCodeStream/codestream-server/outbound_email/README.build.md

 # Outbound Email Build & Deployment Information

+The outbound email project is a node service that runs as an AWS Lambda function.

 TeamCity Project: [outbound_email](http://tc.codestream.us/project.html?projectId=OutboundEmail&tab=projectOverview)

 ## Assets
-The outbound email project (a node service) runs as an AWS Lambda function.
-There are 3 assets; the javascript code which is uploaded as a zip file, a JSON file definiing the lambda function which is specific to the operating environment and a json info file, also specific to the asset environment.
+There are 3 assets.
+* The javascript code which packaged as a zip file.
+* The lambda function definition; A json file created from a template and the sandbox environment.
+* The info json file describing the assets and build information.

 Assets: **outbound-email-$VERSION+$BUILD.{zip,info,lambda.json}**
 Internal Asset Location: **http:<i></i>//assets.codestream.us/artifacts/$ASSET_ENV/outbound-email/**